C

 $140M

-Clayton Kershaw's $185M net worth beats Mike Trout's $140M despite earning $241M less in contracts—a masterclass in off-field wealth building.
+Clayton Kershaw's $185M net worth beats Mike Trout's $140M despite earning $241M less in contracts—a masterclass in converting baseball money into lasting wealth.

 Clayton Kershaw's Revenue